DongwookYoon/RichReviewXBlock/readme.md

 For more details see this [stack overflow guide](https://stackoverflow.com/questions/19451851/install-node-js-to-install-n-to-install-node-js).

-### Install and Configure Redis in the VM (for testing purposes)
+### Install and Configure Redis in the VM

-Ubuntu 19.04 LTS provides the latest Redis server as part of the official Ubuntu [package respository](https://packages.ubuntu.com/bionic/database/redis).
+Ubuntu 18.04 LTS provides the latest Redis server as part of the official Ubuntu [package respository](https://packages.ubuntu.com/bionic/database/redis).
 This will give you a redis server with version >=4.0.9.

 ```bash
 apt show redis